Home » Zebra Tarantula, Behavior, Care, Habitat, Diet, Handling

 2. They secrete silk from their feet, allowing them to cling to vertical surfaces.

-3. At times they create a web at the entrance
+3. At times, they create a web at the entrance

-4. The females of Zebra tarantula can lay eggs about 50-1000.
+4. The females of the Zebra tarantula can lay eggs of about 50-1000.

 5. The Zebra knee Tarantulas are known for their hunger strikes.